1431 Greene St,

 Read our top reasons to have annual furnace tune-ups & 4 easy DIY checklist tips for you to start saving money now.

-Now winter is finally here, and your furnace has probably become one of the most valuable assets you own for your property.
+Now that winter is finally here, your furnace has probably become one of the most valuable assets you own for your property.
 Let’s hope you remembered to have your fall furnace tune-up completed before cranking up the heat.
 If not, there’s still time to get an inspection to optimize your heating capacity.
 There are even some quick tricks you can complete yourself.

 This is important – especially so if you own a furnace that’s over 3-5 years of age.
 Any furnace that old is likely to have some inefficiency problems if you don’t provide it with adequate care and maintenance.

-But before we delve into some of the useful DIY furnace tips, let’s take a step back and revisit some of the benefits of annual furnace maintenance:
+But before we delve into some of the useful DIY furnace tips, let’s take a step back and revisit some of the benefits of annual furnace maintenance.

 An inexpensive yearly furnace tune-up guarantees you the following benefits:

 Spending a relatively low amount on maintenance pays off over the course of the entire winter and spring.
 By regularly cleaning and maintaining your furnace, you can make sure your furnace is running efficiently and save energy.

 The efficiency of your furnace also matters during winter emergencies, such as with ice storms or blizzards.
 In those cases, you’ll likely be stuck indoors with snow and ice blocking roadways.
 As your heating fuel depletes, you’ll be unable to get more or go out for a quick fix if something breaks down.

 You’re probably well aware of how expensive a new installation furnace can be.
 So it goes without saying that it’s wise to have your existing unit run smoothly by providing it with regular maintenance.
 This will improve the overall service life of the unit.

 Don’t forget that the internal components of any heating unit are incredibly complicated.
 Even the slightest of glitch could lead to severe malfunctions if it remains undetected over a period.